brokenthorn/brokenthorn.github.io/content/intro-to-effect-ch1.md

 # Production Usage

-Yes.
 Companies like Vercel and Zendesk use Effect in production.

-It has over 10k stars on GitHub.
+It also has over 10k stars on GitHub.

-Check the Discord and the [Effect Podcast](https://effect.website/podcast/) for testimonials and stories.
+Check the Discord server linked above, the [Effect Podcast](https://effect.website/podcast/) and [Effect YouTube channel](https://www.youtube.com/@effect-ts) for testimonials and adoption stories.

 # Next Steps